jb923/xupreme/README.md

 ## MVP Features
-- A responsive carousel that exhibits features items in the shop page.
+- A responsive carousel that exhibits featured items on the  webpage.
 - An extensive Python backend with SQL seeding that renders over 120 products on the site.
 - A login feature that uses BCrypt password hashing backend and Auth Routes in the frontend to prevent plain text password storage and ensure user privacy by restricting access to user specific site features.
 - Users can view the product page, and add the item to the cart for checkout